SocietyForArtisticResearch/parse-exposition/README.md

 Convert Graphical RC Expositions to Structured Haskell Data (c) 2019 by Luc Döbereiner

-The program outputs JSON data on standard out.
+The program outputs JSON data on standard out and downloads media into a "media" folder.

-It only works for published expositions at the moment

 ## Requirements